-GEOG 38311: Health Equity in the U.S.: Policies and Politics Spring 2019 Syllabus (revised 01/07/2019)

-Wednesdays, 9:10am-12:00pm Roosevelt House Room 204

-Office Hours: 12:00-1:00pm Roosevelt House Adjunct Offices (3rd Floor)

-Instructor: Ram Raju, M.D., Senior Vice President and Community Health Investment Officer at Northwell Health, and former President and CEO at New York City Health and Hospitals Corporation, and former CEO of Cook County Health and Hospitals System

-Contact Information: Please email Dr. Raju at indidoc@aol.com.
+GEOG 38311: Health Equity in the U.S.: Policies and Politics Spring 2021 Syllabus Wednesdays, 9:10am-12:00pm Via Zoom Office Hours: By appointment Via Zoom or Phone Instructor: Ram Raju, M.D., Former President and CEO at New York City Health and Hospitals Corporation and former CEO of Cook County Health and Hospitals System Contact Information: Please email Dr. Raju at indidoc@aol.com.
 Overview:

 Despite increasing financial investment and the recent advances in medical technologies, health outcomes in the United States have stagnated.
 The current policy and healthcare delivery model is not working.
-A Robert Wood Johnson Foundation supported study showed that social determinants of health predict 80% of clinical outcomes, while only 20% of clinical outcomes are influenced by actual clinical care.
+A Robert Wood Johnson Foundation supported study showed that social determinants of health predict 80% of clinical outcomes are influenced by actual clinical care.
 Course Learning Goals:

 This course will explore how to transform the current federal, state, and local regulatory and operational framework from one that focuses on "sick care" to one that keeps patients and their communities healthy.
 The emphasis will be on integrating the "social context," i.e. social determinants of health into care delivery, and developing policies that blend public health, health care, and human services to address the whole patient.
 The course will also consider how best to align incentives for patients, payers (commercial and government), care providers, community-based organizations, and pharmaceutical companies.
 Case studies will examine vulnerable communities, including those who are homeless, involved in the criminal justice system, and undocumented immigrants.
 Course Format and Expectations:

-The course will combine in-depth reading, discussion, lectures, and oral and written assignments (e.g. policy memo, Op-Ed for the NYTimes, presentations, and research paper) that will allow students to practice implementing policy.
+The course will combine in-depth reading, discussion, lectures, and oral and written assignments (e.g. policy memo, Op-Ed for the NY Times, presentations, and research paper) that will allow students to practice implementing policy.
 Readings will be drawn from current health policy literature, state and local government sources, and news analysis.
 The course will include guest speakers who are active practitioners, who will share their expertise with the students and provide insight into policymaking in their field.
-Some examples of the types of speakers include:

-- Steve Banks, Commissioner of the NYC Department of Social Services - Oxiris Barbot, Acting Commissioner of the NYC Department of Health and Mental Hygiene - Steve Choi, Executive Director of the New York Immigration Coalition - Denard Cummings, Director of the NYS Department of Health, Bureau of Social Determinants of Health - Rosa M. Gil, CEO of Comunilife - Andy Slavitt, former Administrator for the Centers for Medicare and Medicaid Services (CMS), US Department of Health & Human Services

-Prior to each session, students will be expected to complete the assigned readings, materials, and resources (totaling approximately 50-85 pages per week) and be prepared to actively engage with the specific topics and questions provided for instructor-facilitated, student-driven class discussions/presentations.
+Some examples of the types of speakers include: - Judy Salerno, President of New York Academy of Medicine - Oxiris Barbot, Former Commissioner of the NYC Department of Health and Mental Hygiene - Marjorie Cadogan, Executive Deputy Commissioner, NYC Human Resources Administration - Lilliam Barrios-Paoli, Senior Advisor to the Hunter College President (Former NYC Deputy Mayor for Health and Human Services) - Allison Sesso, Executive Director, RIP Medical Debt - Robert Doar, President, American Enterprise Institute Prior to each session, students will be expected to complete the assigned readings, materials, and resources (totaling approximately 50-85 pages per week) and be prepared to actively engage with the specific topics and questions provided for instructor-facilitated, student-driven class discussions/presentations.
 Written assignments will be due at the start of class on the specified date.
 Specific format guidelines and content expectations by which the assignments will be graded will be provided at the start of the course.
 Course Requirements and Grading:

-The distribution of weights for each course requirement is as follows:

-1. Class Participation (25%) 2.
+The distribution of weights for each course requirement is as follows: 1.
+Class Participation (25%) 2.
 Written Assignment 1 - Social Determinants of Health Policy Memorandum (20%) 3.
 Written Assignment 2 - Health System CEO Opinion-Editorial (Op-Ed) (20%) 4.
-Final Assignment - Health Policy Think Tank Report (35%)

-Course Outline at a Glance:
+Final Assignment - Health Policy Think Tank Report (35%) Course Outline at a Glance: